soffes/blog/published/2012-05-17-google-knowledge-graph/google-knowledge-graph.markdown

 ---
-title: Google Knowledge Graph
+tags:
-categories: industry
+- industry
 ---

+# Google Knowledge Graph

 Looks like Google got tired of us using Wikipedia.
 It does look like a cool idea and the video is pretty neat.